 During this 6-week field course (6 credit hours) you will learn about geological field methods, safety in the field, geological mapping.
 This course covers a wide range of topics including sedimentary geology, stratigraphy, paleontology, geomorphology, structural geology, tectonics, igneous and metamorphic petrology, glacial geology and economic geology.
 The first 3 weeks are spent near Red Lodge, MT, one of the cutest small towns in Montana.
 The last 3 weeks are spent exploring Yellowstone N.P., Grand Teton N.P., Craters of the Moon N.M.,and Glacier N.P.
 With 3 National Parks and 1 National Monument this course has been very popular and our enrollments have tripled in the last 10 years.

-We are now accepting applications for 2018 field camp.
+We are no longer accepting applications for 2018 field camp.

 Start & End Dates for Summer 2018: June 17 to July 29, 2018.